Bug report #15314

 I'm reading (gdalinfo) using QGIS 2.8.6 that uses GDAL 1.11.3.

-#4 Updated by Andre Joost over 3 years ago
+#4 Updated by Andre Joost about 7 years ago

 As far as I see, the +towgs84 values are alwas in the proj.4 string, and the WKT contains the EPSG code.
 So there should be little problem with the datum shift.
 Rasters from ESRI software never have the TOWGS84 values stored in the WKT file.